Oxid15/theme/README.md

 Minimalistic CLI labeling tool for text classification

-It allows for the rapid labeling of manually labeled texts without the need to set up any large-scale labeling solution.
+It allows for the rapid acquisition of manually labeled texts without the need to set up any large-scale labeling solution.

 With the fewest requirements possible, one can get an initial dataset to train a text classification model.